Legal Documents for Selling Land in New Mexico | Complete Checklist

 The Deed and Title Records Come First

-The first document most buyers and title companies look for is the deed, because it proves you own the property and shows how title was transferred into your name.
-If the title deed is outdated, missing, or inconsistent with county indexing, the land transaction can slow down immediately.
+The first document most buyers and title companies look for is the instrument, because it proves you own the property and shows how title was transferred into your name.
+If the title instrument is outdated, missing, or inconsistent with county indexing, the land transaction can slow down immediately.
 That does not always stop the sale process, but it often means more title work before closing the sale can happen.

 The Purchase Agreement Sets the Terms of the Sale